Call and Book Your Hotel Now!

 - Continuing their journey by the same or first connecting aircraft,

 - Holding a valid onward or return documentation,

 (except nationals of Afghanistan, Bangladesh, Congo (Dem.
 Rep.), Ethiopia, Ghana, Iran, Iraq, Liberia, Nigeria, Pakistan, Somalia and Sri Lanka who always require a transit visa).
 As the preceding list is liable to change at short notice, visitors are advised to check transit regulations with the relevant Embassy or Consulate before travelling.

 Required Documents for a visa:

 - application form

 - 4 passport-size photos

-- Valid passport with 1 full blank page
+- Valid passport with one full blank page

 - Return travel tickets or itinerary and proof of payment for tickets